 The FDA, the TPD and other foreign regulatory agencies can delay, limit, or deny marketing approval for many reasons, including finding a product may not be considered safe and effective; the manufacturing processes or facilities may not meet applicable requirements; or changes in approval policies or regulations.
 Our product candidates may not be approved even if they achieve their endpoints in clinical trials.
 Regulatory agencies, including the FDA, or their advisors may disagree with our trial design and our interpretations of data from preclinical studies and clinical trials.
+Regulatory agencies may change requirements for approval even after a clinical trial design has been approved.
 Regulatory agencies also may approve a product candidate for fewer or more limited indications than requested or may grant approval subject to the performance of post-marketing studies.
 In addition, regulatory agencies may not approve the labeling claims that are necessary or desirable for the successful commercialization of our product candidates.